mongodb-labs/ai-ml-pipeline-testing/README.md

 ([LangChain](https://github.com/langchain-ai/langchainjs), [LlamaIndex](https://github.com/run-llama/llama_index), [Semantic Kernel](https://github.com/microsoft/semantic-kernel)... etc) This repository runs continuous testing against each of these repos.

 ## How to add a test
-> **NOTE** All tests run against this repo are now required to work against a local atlas deployment.
-See details below to ensure proper set-up
+> **NOTE** All tests run against this repo are now required to work against a local Atlas deployment.
+See details below to ensure proper setup.

 ### Test Layout